abhisheksingh212/FileExplorer-Application/README.md

 # File Explorer Application (C++)

-A console-based File Explorer developed as part of the Capstone Project for CSE 3652.
+A console-based File Explorer developed as part of the Capstone Project

 ## Features
 - List, create, delete, copy, and move files and directories